andrebododea/vimrc/README.md

 3. ctrlp.vim
    - Description: fuzzy file finder (e.g. type a file name without having to go back to the CL and grep)
-   - Usage:  custom mapping in this command lets you type `e` to open the selected entry in a new tab, and then `t` to ??
+   - Usage: Hit `Ctrl-p` to open up the search window.
+There is some custom key mapping in this command lets you type `e` to open the selected entry in a new tab, and then `t` to ??

 4. ctags
    - Description: Allows you to search function/variable definitions in the entire code project